Bakeapple pie

 Bakeapple pie is a Canadian dessert originating in Newfoundland made from cloudberries (Rubus chamaemorus).

 History

 The use of cloudberries, known as bakeapples in Eastern Canada, was first prevalent in Norway as a way to combat scurvy, earliest documented by Henrik Høyer, a Norwegian doctor, in 1596.
-Settlers from Norway brought the tradition of consuming cloudberries to Newfoundland, where the berry was named 'bakeapple', however the origin of how this name came to be is debated.
+First Nations peoples across the circumpolar North have utilized the berry for centuries, known as "aqpik" in the Inuit language.
+Settlers consumed cloudberries in Newfoundland, where the berry was named 'bakeapple', however the origin of how this name came to be is debated.

 Ingredients

 A traditional Newfoundland and Labrador style bakeapple pie usually contains bakeapples, sugar, and a pastry crust.
 Some variations are in cheesecake form, using bakeapple as a topping.
 The filling for the pie is also commonly used as a jam spread.